arendst/Tasmota/README.md

 ## Configuration Information

-Please refer to the installation and configuration articles in the [wiki](https://github.com/arendst/Tasmota/wiki).
+Please refer to the installation and configuration articles in our [documentation](https://tasmota.github.io/docs).

 ## Migration Information

-See [wiki migration path](https://github.com/arendst/Tasmota/wiki/Upgrading#migration-path) for instructions how to migrate to a major version.
+See [wiki migration path](https://tasmota.github.io/docs/#/Upgrading?id=migration-path) for instructions how to migrate to a major version.
 Pay attention to the following version breaks due to dynamic settings updates:

 1. Migrate to **Sonoff-Tasmota 3.9.x**
 2. Migrate to **Sonoff-Tasmota 4.x**